Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Linear and non-linear evolution

-The conversion factor $\sqrt{3}$ (e.g., eq.
-(1) in ref.\,\cite{Wolf2010}) yields a lower bound because the actual stellar distribution may not extend to the radius $R_{\rm max}$ at which the circular velocity reaches its maximum.
-The estimation error of using eq. (\ref{eq:los}) is typically less than $\sim10\text{--}20\%$\,\cite{Klypin1999}, and thus the choice of either eq. (\ref{eq:vmax}) or eq. (\ref{eq:los}) does not significatnly affect the results.
-For an extreme example, on the other hand, the conversion factor is estimated at $\simeq 2\text{--}3$ by assuming a relation between $R_{\rm max}$ and $V_{\rm max}$ found for galaxy cluster size halos\,\cite{Penarrubia2008}.
-We discuss the implications of larger conversion factor in section \ref{sec:conclusion}.
-One may think we should measure $\sigma_{\rm los}$ directly from the simulation data.
-However, $\sigma_{\rm los}$ is observationally measured for $\sim$ 1 kpc regions from the center of satellite galaxies.
+The conversion factor $\sqrt{3}$ (e.g., eq.\,(1) in ref.\,\cite{Wolf2010}) yields a lower bound because it gives a fair estimate of the circular velocity at the half-light radius (not the radius $R_{\rm max}$ at which the circular velocity reaches its maximum).
+The error in eq.\,(\ref{eq:los}) is typically less than $\sim10\text{--}20\%$\,\cite{Klypin1999}, and thus the choice of either eq.\,(\ref{eq:vmax}) or eq.\,(\ref{eq:los}) does not affect the results significantly.
+On the other hand, the conversion factor is estimated at $\simeq 2\text{--}3$ by assuming a relation between $R_{\rm max}$ and $V_{\rm max}$ found for galaxy cluster size halos\,\cite{Penarrubia2008}.
+We discuss the implication of the larger conversion factor in section\,\ref{sec:conclusion}.
+Ideally, $\sigma_{\rm los}$ should be measured directly from the simulation data.
+However, $\sigma_{\rm los}$ is observationally measured in $\sim 1\,{\rm kpc}$ regions from the center of satellite galaxies.
 Since our simulations do not resolve such an inner region, we can not compute $\sigma_{\rm los}$ directly in the same manner as the observations.